 With the United Kingdom’s population living longer, different investment techniques can have a significant change in your life.
 This is the main reason you should try to understand whether property investment is better than traditional pensions or not.

-The risk Part of the frustration and confusion lies in the fact that despite what most people say, people nowadays know that pensions can underperform compared to property investments.
+Part of the frustration and confusion lies in the fact that despite what most people say, people nowadays know that pensions can underperform compared to property investments.
 Pension funds still charge fees each year even if they do not perform well.

 Much of what they read about pensions in magazines, newspapers or see on the evening news is negative in terms of pension fund performance.
 While there may be nothing negative affecting them personally, negative stories about pension underperformance can easily scare them.

 On the other hand, there are many success stories about property investments.
 People have read these stories for decades, and this has created a positive view of this type of investment.
 Indeed, they feel that they can trust brick and mortar because they can see and touch a physical manifestation of their investment efforts.